ttalvitie/browservice/README.md

 - If you have many browser windows open at the same time, your may experience lag due to the per-server keep-alive connection limit of the client browser, as Browservice uses long polling HTTP requests.
 If you use Internet Explorer version up to 6 on Windows, the limit can be set by creating/setting the `MaxConnectionsPerServer` DWORD value in registry key `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Internet Settings`.
 As a rule of thumb, the value should be at least the number of browser windows multiplied by two.

 - By default, Browservice can't play videos that use proprietary audio/video codecs such as H264 and AAC, as the prebuilt CEF distribution [provided by Spotify](http://opensource.spotify.com/cefbuilds/index.html) does not include them.
 To add the codecs, build the CEF distribution by following the [instructions](https://bitbucket.org/chromiumembedded/cef/wiki/AutomatedBuildSetup.md) with the options `proprietary_codecs=true ffmpeg_branding=Chrome` appended to the environment variable `GN_DEFINES`.
 After this, you should repeat the Browservice installation process with one exception: prior to running `setup_cef.sh`, copy the CEF distribution produced by the build to `cef.tar.bz2` instead of using `download_cef.sh` to download it.
 Note that building CEF takes a lot of time, memory and disk space.
 Also note that you may have to pay license fees to use the proprietary codecs legally, as they are encumbered by patents.

+## Vice plugin API

+Starting from release 0.9.2.0, Browservice consists of two parts: the main Browservice program, which manages the web browser using CEF, and the Retrojsvice plugin, which serves the browser GUI to the clients (historical browsers) over HTTP.
+These two parts communicate using the vice plugin C API, which is documented in the header file [vice_plugin_api.h](vice_plugin_api.h).
+Both of these parts can be reused independently.
+By replacing the vice plugin, the way the Browservice web browser is accessed can be changed; for example, servers for native clients for historical operating systems could be implemented as vice plugins.
+The Retrojsvice plugin could be used to show the GUI of any program that has support for vice plugins.
+In Browservice, the vice plugin selected using the `--vice-plugin` command line option; all the command options that start with `--vice-opt-` are sent directly to the vice plugin.

 ## Screenshots